gines18/Generate_Readme/README.md

 ## Description
 ### What is the purpose of this project?
  test
 ### What problem does this project aim to solve?
  test

 ## Installation
 ### What are the system requirements for installing this project?
  test
 ### What are the steps for installing this project?
  test

 ## Usage
 ### How do I run this project?
  test

 ## Tests
 ### Are there any known issues or bugs with this project??
  test

 ## Contributing
 ### How can I contribute to this project?
  test

 ## Questions
+Where can I go if I have any questions about this project?
 My github: www.github.com/gines18
-My email address: rio@op.pl
+My email address: ruio@op.pl